Caulfield South

 Caulfield South has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch identified 11 projects likely impacting the area.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 11 projects that could impact this region.
 Notable ones are Former ABC Elsternwick Studio Site (8 Gordon Street), Olive Green, Elsternwick Cultural Precinct, and Fabric Residential Development.
-The following list details those most relevant.
+The following list details those most likely to be relevant:.

 Professional plan users can use the search below to filter and access additional projects.